-Nature Reserves South Africa - Bosch Luys Kloof Private Nature Reserve, situated in a malaria and pollution free Karoo area in the Western Cape.
+Bosch Luys Kloof Private Nature Reserve, situated in a malaria and pollution free Karoo area in the Western Cape, a true Karoo Retreat.

-Nature Reserves South Africa - The unique Karoo nature and wildlife experience at Bosch Luys Kloof presents nature at its pure & unspoiled beauty - no artificial human interventions.
+A true Karoo Retreat - The unique nature and wildlife experience at Bosch Luys Kloof presents nature at its pure & unspoiled beauty - no artificial human interventions.
 Game roams freely, no traffic, no electricity lines, tele poles/lines - no other man-made structures in sight!
 No pollution.
 All for guests to enjoy - from their chalets, on nature or 4x4 drives, by biking or hiking, etc.

 Tortoises, drought influences etc.